parag-rahate/ansible-learnings/README.md

 Ansible is widely used in DevOps practices to streamline and automate repetitive tasks, ensuring consistent and reliable IT operations.

-Here I covered most of the industry use cases task of ansible.
+Here I covered most of the examples of ansible.